-8 Further acknowledging the need to assist middle-income states whose needs are not addressed due to recent 9 yet insufficient industrialization,
+Further acknowledging the need to assist middle-income States whose needs are not addressed due to recent yet insufficient industrialization,

-- 1. Encourages states defined by the World Economic Situation and Prospects (WESP) as developed economies to: - (a) Work with willing recipient states defined by the WESP as developing economies to determine their most critical industrial needs and how to address them: - (b) Engage in foreign direct investments with said states by investing resources at the donor state's discretion including but not limited to; - (i) Industrial technology; - (ii) Capital, and; - (iii) Intellectual property; - (c) Participate inregion-to-region fund creations that will; - (i) Consist of a pool of loans from willing donor states within a given region of the world to be distributed to several willing recipient states within a separate region of the world; - (ii) Have its funds collected, managed and allocated by an independent third party to be selected by the United Nations General Assembly's UNIDO, namely the Industrial Development Board; - (d) Negotiate a mutually beneficial and agreed upon return on investment for the donor that also prevents exploitation by the donor state as specified in operative clause 4, such as; - (i) For capital investments, a return of the payment after a set time period that is subsidized to the inflation rate of the loaned currency plus a small premium to be no greater than .25%; - (ii) For technological and intellectual property investments, an agreement between the states to collaborate on researching the resource in its condition to improve its overall effectiveness; - (iii) For all investments, not exclusively devoting them to natural resource extraction from the recipient country to prevent manipulation of the recipient state; - 2.
-Recommends to the United Nations General Assembly that the Industrial Development Board of UNIDO appoints a third party Foreign Direct Investment expert moderator in order to: - (a) Achieve a fair and fully voluntary agreement by all parties involved in the terms of investmentwhich may include, but are not limited to;
+- 1. Encourages States defined by the World Economic Situation and Prospects (WESP) as developed economies to: - (a) Work with willing recipient States defined by the WESP as developing economies to determine their most critical industrial needs and how to address them; - (b) Engage in foreign direct investments with said States by investing resources at the donor State's discretion including but not limited to; - (i) Industrial technology; - (ii) Capital, and; - (iii) Intellectual property; - (c) Participate in region-to-region fund creations that will; - (i) Consist of a pool of loans from willing donor States within a given region of the world to be distributed to several willing recipient States within a separate region of the world; - (ii) Have its funds collected, managed and allocated by an independent third party to be selected by the UNIDO, namely the Industrial Development Board; - (d) Negotiate a mutually beneficial and agreed upon return on investment for the donor that also prevents exploitation by the donor State as specified in operative clause 4, such as; - (i) For capital investments, a return of the payment after a set time period that is subsidized to the inflation rate of the loaned currency plus a small premium to be no greater than .25%; - (ii) For technological and intellectual property investments, an agreement between the States to collaborate on researching the resource in its condition to improve its overall effectiveness; - (iii) For all investments, not exclusively devoting them to natural resource extraction from the recipient country to prevent manipulation of the recipient State; - 2.
+Recommends to the United Nations General Assembly that the Industrial Development Board of UNIDO appoints a third party Foreign Direct Investment expert moderator in order to: - 34 (a) Achieve a fair and fully voluntary agreement by all parties involved in the terms of investment 35 which may include, but are not limited to;

-DOCID: 192 Page 1
+DOCID: 437 Page 1